||**Catalog No. inserted here**

 - Incubate 5 µL of Empty Loadable MHC Tetramers with 0.5 µL of 200µM peptide antigen for 30 minutes on ice/4 °C.

 - Antigen-specific MHC Tetramers can now be used for T-cell staining.
-Keep at 4 °C until further use.
+Store at -20°C if not used the same day.

 - For staining protocol, please follow our standard procedure for T-cell staining.